 The original Mentat’s design presupposed features and tools enabling to collate and share security information.
 This function has, however, later been taken over by a twin project Warden with slightly humbler ambitions and simpler but ultimately better design.
 At present, the Warden system has profiled as a single communication channel for sharing security information and the Mentat system as a tool for streamlined security information processing.
 Mentat’s source codes still contain some remains of protocols and components for data sharing between remote nodes.

 |Implementation languages||Python, Perl (the aim is to write any new code in Python, and gradually re-write the whole system into it)|

 The diagram below provides an overview of the existing architecture of the Mentat system.

 The Mentat system consists of tools allowing processing events both in real time and retrospectively over a particular period of time.
 At present, the following modules for real time processing are available:

-Most features enabling retrospective event processing are based on regularly re-launched scripts (i.e. crons).
-At present, the following features enabling retrospective event processing are available:
+Most modules enabling retrospective event processing are based on regularly re-launched scripts (i.e. crons).
+At present, the following modules enabling retrospective event processing are available:

 The last important components of the system are administrative interfaces: